cs544-wisc/f23/p5/README.md

 * write queries that use filtering, joining, grouping, and windowing
 * interpret Spark query explanations
 * optimize queries with bucketing and caching
+* train a Decision Tree model

-Before starting, please review the [general project directions](../projects.md).
+Before starting, please revisit the [general project directions](../projects.md).

 ## Corrections/Clarifications
+Oct 21: add Q9 and Q10 (Spark ML); an overall pass \
 Oct 15: remove ambiguity in some questions like Q3; remove Q9 and Q10 (Caching)
 <!-- * Mar 21: removed "agency" views to create
 * Mar 25: clarified that Q8 is for top 10; this is over all loans (not one bank)